yodrew/yodrew.github.io/_pages/back/acknowledgments.md

 - John Roberts: lifelong friend, biggest supporter, and host
 - Danny Meulbroek: guardian, supporter, and host extraordinaire
-- Brian Sullivan: full-throttle collaborator, who gave first help in developing these ideas and, as always, trying them out
 - Evelyn Thomas and Sterling Voss: supporters, fellow investigators and survivors
 - Ian Robertson: for the life-ring of rationality when it mattered most